top of page

 Extras 5

-Located behind the batter’s backdrop at the Gallagher Square, the Sycuan Stage is the first outdoor concert venue of its kind to be included inside an MLB park.
+Located behind the batter’s backdrop at Gallagher Square, the Sycuan Stage is the first outdoor concert venue of its kind to be included inside an MLB park.
 Before ballgames, a local DJ spins beats from the stage.
+The recently renovated Gallagher Square now features tiered lawn seating and an elevated terrace among other fan and concert-friendly features.

-A recent celebrated addition to Petco Park is a statue of Hall of Fame relief pitcher Trevor Hoffman.
-The statue is located behind the left-center field bullpens at Hall of Fame Plaza, facing the Gwynn statue, more than 50 yards apart at the Park at Gallagher Square beyond the outfield concourse in center field, thus, giving the thought that Trevor is throwing to Mr. Padre.
+A recently celebrated addition to Petco Park is a statue of Hall of Fame relief pitcher Trevor Hoffman.
+The statue is located behind the left-center field bullpens at Hall of Fame Plaza, facing the Gwynn statue, recently relocated to the new Tony Gwynn Terrace, giving the thought that Trevor is throwing to Mr. Padre.
 The statue of Tony Gwynn has been a very popular meeting spot for years and the Trevor Hoffman statue makes for another popular pregame meeting spot as well.

 A bronze bust of Johnny Ritchey can be viewed at the Breitbard Hall of Fame.
 A native of San Diego Ritchey would be the first black ballplayer to break the color barrier in the AAA Pacific Coast League one year after Jackie Robinson would break the MLB color barrier during a time when MLB’s furthest team west was in St. Louis.